My Blogging Process (The 2017 Edition)

 As you can see, there are a lot of steps in my writing and editing process (more than I realized).
 Blogging is time intensive, and I’ve chosen to keep up the practice because it’s fun and rewarding, and it forces me to work on my writing and photography skills.
 The only way to get better at both is through practice and accountability.

-Thank you for reading my words and supporting the blog!
+Thank you for reading my words! !
 I’m grateful.